ilhamwahabi/tictactie/README.md

-# Tic-Tac-Boom
+# Tic-Tac-Blast

 ## About

+Cool tic-tac-toe game with player selection, score counter, and light / dark mode.

+Built using:

-Cool tic-tac-toe game built using React that utilize SVG.
-Analytics by Splitbee.
+- React that utilize SVG
+- Render for deployment
+- Splitbee for analytics

 Main purpose of this project is to learn Context in React.